VibeNL/GhostfolioSidekick/README.md

 | assetClass | one of: 'CASH', 'COMMODITY', 'EQUITY', 'FIXED_INCOME', 'REAL_ESTATE' | Same list as Ghostfolio |

 ### Supported formats
+The goal is to support all platforms as best as possible.
+Due to the continuous growth of Ghostfolio, new features may be added when possible.

 | Platform | Source of the files | Buy | Sell | Dividend | Interest & Cash balance |
 |--|--|--|--|--|--|
 | Generic importer | See below | X | X | X | X |